javaguru173/100-days-of-code/log.md

 **Thoughts**: Lately I've been drifing when working on my daily coding.
 My mind is kind of bouncing around and hard to focus on one single thing.
 I managed to get some lines of code completed for my app's setting page.
 But right now, I just can't seem to focus.
 There's a lot of outside noise that's affecting my attention and motivation right now.

 Link to work: [] ()

+### Day 52: Sept 6, 2021
+##### (intentionally left blank)

+**Today's Progress** : Resumed Working on my Plant app

+**Thoughts**: I figured out that I rarely have success with tutorials/how-tos from youtube, yes they're a great reference, but rarely do I have an success replicating their results.
+Any who, I am pulling everything from Flutter's official site.
+I found a method of how to create a plant list page and that's a newfound motivation to complete my app.
+This has been a long process, but I'm figuring out how I overcome problems in my work.
+I do start school in a couple weeks, not looking forward to that, but it is something I ned to complete in order to move up socioeconomically.

+Link to work: [] ()